-Hall of Fame basketball center Bill Russell was born in Monroe, Louisiana, in 1934.
-Russell led the University of San Francisco to consecutive NCAA titles before starting his pro career with the Boston Celtics in 1956.
+Hall of Fame basketball center Bill Russell led the University of San Francisco to consecutive NCAA titles before starting his pro career with the Boston Celtics in 1956.
 Over the course of his 13-year NBA career, Russell steered the club to 11 titles.
 He retired in 1969 and was inducted into the Naismith Memorial Basketball Hall of Fame six years later.

 Considered one of the greatest basketball players in NBA history, William Felton Russell was born on February 12, 1934, in Monroe, Louisiana.
 His early childhood was shaped by poor health, as the sickly Russell battled several different illnesses.

 When Russell was 10, his father, Charlie, fed up with trying to navigate a racially charged South, moved his family across the country to Oakland, California, where he found work at a shipyard.

 In California, life for the Russell family proved rocky.
 While Charlie found good work, in 1946 his wife, Katie, became quite sick with the flu and died.
 Russell was grief-stricken by the death of his mother, who’d been his biggest advocate and pushed him to work hard in school.
 In the wake of her passing he committed himself to his studies.